Shaga-Matula/Mastermind_PG/README.md

   </figure>

 ## Test Functionality
-* Hover over testing choices and buttons checked to ensure funictionality.
+* Hover over testing choices and buttons checked to ensure functionality.
 * All pages load and refresh correctly on all device and all screen sizes.
-* The game has been vigeriously tested for logic and correct answers and is working correctly .
+* The game has been vigorously tested for logic and correct answers and is working correctly .

 ### Manual Testing